The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do, and what they did to achieve what they achieved.

 Millionaires budget and spend carefully.

-For example, they buy products in bulk, fix their shoes instead of buying new, use coupons etc.
+For example, they buy products in bulk, fix their shoes instead of buying new ones, use coupons, etc.

 However, they are not the Scrooge McDuck type of men (of course: you don’t get rich wasting time).